French destroyer Mogador: Service history

 Mogador was present during the British attack on Mers-el-Kébir on 3 July 1940 and was severely damaged by a hit from an armour-piercing 15 in shell in the rear hull that detonated her ready depth charges although it failed to detonate itself.
 The explosion destroyed her upper rear hull, but, miraculously, the rear magazines failed to explode.
 38 men were killed, the port propeller shaft was damaged and a blade from the starboard propeller was shattered.
-She was towed to Oran for repairs.
-She was dry docked on 17 July, the remains of her No. 4 turret were removed and the after bulkheads repaired and reinforced to make her seaworthy.
+She was towed to Oran for repairs and dry docked on 17 July where the remains of her No. 4 turret were removed and the after bulkheads repaired and reinforced to make her seaworthy.
 She sailed for Toulon on 1 December where she was docked pending reconstruction.

 The French Navy decided to reinforce her anti-aircraft armament in light of its wartime experience.
 Her no. 3 gun turret was to be moved to the No. 4 position, its magazine converted for extra fuel storage, and a new twin 37 mm Mle 1933 mount would replace it on top of the rear deck house.
 Two more Mle 1933 mounts were to fitted on each side of the rear deckhouse and a fourth mount was to replace the 13.2 Hotchkiss machine guns forward of the bridge.
 One 13.2 mm Browning machine gun was to planned to be mounted on each side of the forward twin 37 mm guns.
 This plan was later amended to add a degaussing cable, replacement of the SS-6 sonar by a French copy of the British ASDIC and six of the new mitrailleuse de 25 mm contre-aéroplanes Modèle 1940 anti-aircraft guns, plus two more 13.2 mm Brownings mounted on the forward corners of the center deck house.